 Arnold is a body building enthusiast; I would have pasted his physique here but #nodistractions 😁.
 Anyway, he helped me understand that when starting out you cannot push heavy weights and cannot do many reps (repetitions) but the more you keep doing, the more strength you build; the body adjusts, adapts; fitness level goes up and you gradually do more sets with less effort.
 A ripped body is work.
 Many people quit gym or routine workout during first week when the body gets sore yet that’s the time to push through the pain and build / develop muscle / body.

 I get that I am introverted.
 Some things come naturally and others are work but that’s the same with everyone – introvert, extrovert or in-between.
 There is always a cost attached to reaching a goal and avoiding it is a disservice to us.
 I still can work on being better and often I wonder what beautiful relationships I would have built had I pushed through the discomfort and awkward first conversations.
 Maybe I would have said hi to True North.
 I can’t believe in all the +/- 18 years we were neighbours we only had two conversations that lasted barely a minute.
 Of course I would know but I don’t think the first of the two even counts as a conversation.
-We were fundraising for some school activity; I bought something from her; she gave me too much change and I gave back the extra.
-Maybe it wasn’t a mistake – maybe she liked me too!
-Dreams!
+We were fundraising for some school activity – I bought something from her; she gave me too much change and I gave back the extra.
+Maybe it wasn’t a mistake 🤔, maybe she deliberately gave me too much change because maybe she liked me too!
+Ha ha dreams!

 Maybe you had a dream; maybe you still have a dream and maybe there seems to be an ocean between you and your ‘true north’.
 Maybe you have been to the gym – literal or figurative – only to quit after a day of pain feeling like you were going to die.
 Perhaps all hell broke loose when you stepped out towards your purpose and all the fight was sapped out of you.
 Perhaps you were well on your way when what or who you trusted failed you – don’t quit; keep pressing and keep pushing.
 Don’t let the dream die even when you are shaken.
 Show the same diligence and determination as that of a bodybuilder.